 If you’re planning on using the Tube a lot during your trip, you’ll want to get a multi-day pass.

-The Tube is also connected to the National Rail system, which provides access to destinations outside of central London, like the Warner Bros Studios.
+The Tube is also connected to the National Rail system, which provides access to destinations outside of central areas of London, like the Warner Bros Studios.

 It’s hard to visit London without heading to a train station, even if you aren’t taking a ride.
 Harry Potter fans will want to head to King’s Cross to see Platform 9 3/4.